Surrounded by forests, Hiroshima city has become world-famous as the ‘city-of-peace’.

 The folks at byFood believe one of the best ways to experience Japanese culture is to dive in with your chopsticks.
 And I agree!

 If you want to sample a bit of everything the friendly and vibrant downtown Hiroshima has to offer, then the Ultimate Hiroshima Food Tour is the perfect experience for you.
 Explore local shopping streets while tasting Hiroshima-style Okonomiyaki, Tsukemen dipping noodles, and more.

 If sake is more to your taste, then check out the Hiroshima Sake Town Tour in Saijo.
 It includes visiting 4-6 local sake breweries in Saijo - Hiroshima's sake district - and learn about their sake brewing productions and, of course, sample their brews.
 Finish your tour at a local restaurant where you can eat for Bishu Nabe, a local style of hot pot - made with sake!

 Download my "7 Delicious Hiroshima Food Experiences" guide:

 Miyajima Island and the floating Itsukushima shrine and red torii

 No Hiroshima city guide would be complete with mention of Miyajima island.
-Its famous UNESCO floating Otorii - giant red Torii gate - and floating Itsukushima shrine are top of the list for most travelers to Hiroshima, but to avoid the crowds aim to arrive before 9am or after 3pm.
+Its famous UNESCO floating Otorii - giant red Torii gate - and floating Itsukushima shrine are top of the list for most travellers to Hiroshima, but to avoid the crowds aim to arrive before 9am or after 3pm.

-If possible, plan to stay overnight on the island so you can to enjoy the quiet beauty of the island without the overcrowding.
+If possible, plan to stay overnight on the island so you can enjoy the quiet beauty of the island without the overcrowding.
 It only takes 30 minutes to reach Miyajima station and then take a short ferry to the island, but there are a lot of sights to enjoy at a leisurely pace, so make sure to give yourself a half to a full day to enjoy the island.